Ziya-Asgar/Python/Python.md

 #   Here we go
 ```

-The `lstrip` method strips white spaces from the left side of a string:
+The `lstrip` method strips unwanted characters from the left side of a string:

 ```py
 line = '  Here we go  '